furgerf/tv-show-torrent-downloader/README.md

 # Running

-Start the server by issuing
+Make sure that MongoDB is running, then start the server by issuing:

     npm start